jbossdemocentral/brms-coolstore-demo/README.md

 See the tagged releases for the following versions of the product:

-- v2.3 moved to JBoss Demo Central.
+- v2.4 moved to JBoss Demo Central, with updated windows init.bat support.

 - v2.3 JBoss BRMS 6.0.3 installer with cool store demo installed.